KanzaFatima/post-install-config/README.md

 <h2>Configuration Steps</h2>
 </p>
 <p>
 Login to the osTicket as an admin.
-Note that you can also switch between admin and agents panel by click to the top right corner of the screen.
+Note that you can also switch between admin and agents panel by clicking on the top right corner of the screen.
 </p>
 <br />
 <p>
 <img src="https://i.imgur.com/ShJmDqO.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Role is the permission granted to agents per department that they have access to.
-Each role has a different set of permission that can be checked or unchecked for the agent given that role in association of the department that they have access to.
-Here we will create a role called supreme admin and we will give people who have this supreme admin role to the access of everything.
+A role is the permission granted to agents (the person who will take care of the ticket) in the department that they have access to.
+Each role has a different set of permissions that can be checked or unchecked for the agent.
+Now we will create a role called “supreme admin” and will give people who have this “supreme admin” role access to everything.

 Admin Panel -> Agents -> Roles
 Add new role>Supreme admin